- Latin America

 A big life change can be terrifying.
 When I decided to up and leave the life I knew so well and truly had never imagined not living, I had more emotions than I knew existed.
 Fast forward to now, the past year has been filled with unknowns, lonely times, and sad times; however, it has been filled with joy more than anything else.
 I never knew that hitting the road (or sky) to a place so far from home could teach me as much as it has!
 My best advice is to just get out there.
 If I can make it work, so can you.
 Go see for yourself how cool this great, big world is!

-Polly Clover, 29, is from South Carolina.
-After being a classroom teacher in a public school for 5 years, she decided to obtain her TEFL certification with the goal of teaching abroad.
-After completing an online course through International TEFL Academy, she moved to Vietnam to teach English in a classroom as well as online.
-Additionally, she has taught online while visiting six countries in Southeast Asia.
+Polly Clover, 30, is from South Carolina.
+After being a classroom teacher in a public school for five years, she decided to obtain her TEFL certification with the goal of moving abroad.
+After completing her online TEFL course through International TEFL Academy, she moved to Vietnam to teach English in a classroom as well as online in order to travel.
+She has now been teaching online for two years.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - The Pleasure of Teaching English to Adults in Vietnam

 - Visa Know How: Vietnam Work Permit & Business Visa

 - Can I Make Money as a Private Tutor While Teaching English Abroad?